 What sets THC-O apart from regular THC?

 While THC occurs naturally in the cannabis plant, THC-O is a synthetic cannabinoid created from delta 8 THC.
 Notably, THC-O is approximately three times more potent than THC and is federally illegal in the United States.
+This synthetic process and higher potency make THC-O distinct from naturally occurring cannabinoids in terms of both experience and legal considerations.

 Can you describe the THC-O high?